stitchdata/docs/_account-security/settings/notifications/guides/slack-notifications.md

 requirements:
   - item: |
-      **An existing Slack account.** Depending on ]the method you want to use to integrate with Slack](#configure-slack), you may need a Slack Standard or Plus plan.
+      **An existing Slack account.** Depending on [the method you want to use to integrate with Slack](#configure-slack), you may need a Slack Standard or Plus plan.

 # -------------------------- #